 - powdered sugar for dusting

 - Preheat oven to 350° F (180°C).
 Prepare a baking sheet with parchment or a silicon mat.

 - Whisk the yolks and 2/3 cup sugar on high speed in your stand mixer until is thick and pale- about 1 to 2 minutes.
 Fold the eggs into the flour in a different bowl and set aside in.

-- Using the mixer, whisk the egg whites until frothy.
+- Using the mixer, whisk the egg whites with a pinch of salt until frothy.
 While whipping, gradually add 2 tablespoons of sugar.
-Whip until stiff. this takes about 1 to 2 minutes.
+Whip until stiff.
+This takes about 1 to 2 minutes.
 Fold 1/3 of the whites into the reserved yolk mixture to lighten, then fold in the remaining whites until just incorporated.

 - Transfer to a piping bag with a 1" hole cut off the tip.
-Pipe out 3 inch long "fingers" on your baking sheet.
+Pipe out 3 inch long "fingers" on your baking sheet.Sprinkle ladyfingers generously with confectioners' sugar, and allow the sugar to soak in, about 3 minutes.

-- Sprinkle ladyfingers generously with confectioners' sugar, and allow the sugar to soak in, about 3 minutes.
-Place in the oven, and bake, rotating trays once, until light golden, 15 to 18 minutes.
+- Place in the oven, and bake, rotating trays once, until light golden, 15 to 18 minutes.

 - Transfer to wire racks to cool.